ATHLETES:

 From there, Lim went to James Madison University and graduated with a BS in Special Education Teaching.
 In 2015, he retired from his role leading the Recycling and Waste Department at George Mason University where he oversaw a program employing challenged adults on all three GMU campuses.

 Coach Lim has had a long coaching career and has successfully coached many winning teams, to include: one regional championship, 6 Virginia state championships, one silver, three bronze, and four finalists at the Stotesbury Cup Regatta, and one silver, three bronze, and 4 finalists at SRAA Nationals.
-Most recently, Woodson’s Novice Women’s 8+ won the 2023 Virginia State Championship.
+Most recently, the Woodson’s Novice Women’s 8+ won the Virginia State Championship in 2023 and 2024.

 Lindsay Bowen